opendihu/optimization/BayesianOptimization/README.md

 ```
 python visualize_BayesOpt_general_1D.py {relative_path_to_data} {data_file_name} {x_label} {y_label}
 ```
-If this optimization setup is being used in a new case, copy the visualization file in the same folder and modify the file correspondingly.
+If this optimization setup is being used in a new case, copy the visualization file in the same folder and modify the file accordingly.